Justin-Tan/entropy-sgd-tf/README.md

 -----------------------------
 ## Instructions
 The CIFAR-10 dataset will be automatically downloaded and converted to tfrecord format when first run.
-The default is to run on CIFAR-10 with SGD and Nesterov momentum on a wide residual network (28x10).
-For a complete list of options run `python3 train.py -h`, e.g. to run on CIFAR-10 using the entropy-sgd optimizer with 20 Langevin iterations:
+The default is to run on CIFAR-10 with the entropy-SGD optimizer with 20 Langevin iterations on a wide residual network (28x10).
+For a complete list of options run `python3 train.py -h`, e.g. to run on CIFAR-10 using the entropy-sgd optimizer with 5 Langevin iterations:
 ```
 # Check command line arguments
 $ python3 train.py -h
 # Run
-$ python3 train.py -opt entropy-sgd -L 20
+$ python3 train.py -opt entropy-sgd -L 5
 ```
 The default hyperparameters (used to report all results) can be accessed and set in the `config.py` file under `config_train`.
 Most should be self-explanatory.
 For parameters labelled 'entropy-sgd specific', you may need to refer to the original paper.